Pirate FlagPirates and PrivateersPirate Flag

 I was surprised to read how Parker gave Nelson several promotions and appointed Collingwood to replace him every step of the way.
 When Parker made Nelson a post-captain in command of the 28-gun frigate HMS Hinchinbroke, he also made Collingwood the Badger’s commander.
 And when Nelson was moved to command HMS Janus (44), Collingwood became post-captain of HMS Hinchinbroke.
 After languishing for all those years as a midshipman, he was thrilled to follow Nelson’s rapid ladder of advancement.

-During the Battle of Cape St. Vincent, under Admiral Sir John Jervis, Nelson became a household name by pulling out of the line of battle and cutting off the enemy’s retreat.
-Collingwood came to his rescue when the French had him outnumbered, leaving Nelson free to lead his crew in boarding and capturing two ships of the line.
+The two captains serve together again in the West Indies in 1784.
+After this assignment, there is a period of peace and the two friends return home until the French Revolution begins.
+Both men are then kept employed until their deaths many years later.
+During the Battle of Cape St. Vincent, under Admiral Sir John Jervis, Nelson becomes a household name by pulling out of the line of battle and cutting off the enemy’s retreat.
+Collingwood comes to his rescue when the French have him outnumbered, leaving Nelson free to lead his crew in boarding and capturing two ships of the line.

 This is an excellent view behind the scenes of two men and a navy at war.
 If you’re interested in the Napoleonic Wars or the Royal Navy in the Age of Sail, this is a great book for you.
 It provides a different perspective on naval life and fresh insights into the battles fought.
 You also get to know these two great men and the contributions each made to a grateful nation.

-Review Copyrighted ©2020 Irwin Bryan
+Review Copyright ©2020 Irwin Bryan

 Home